Salix-OS/blog.salixos.org/content/post/on-display-managers.md

 login window with a GTK+3 one and keep the rest of the app as is.
 Unfortunately, WDM does not support any kind of dynamic discovery of desktop environments or window manager sessions using the standard .desktop files.
-What it does is that it has hardcoded some of them in the code.
+What it does, is that it has hardcoded some of them in the code.
 This is not really an option if you want to be able to launch a desktop environment or a window manager that the WDM developers weren't aware of.
 Adding